edge-core/sonic-buildimage/README.md

 ## Build debug dockers and debug SONiC installer image:
 SONiC build system supports building dockers and ONIE-image with debug tools and debug symbols, to help with live & core debugging.
 For details refer to [(SONiC Buildimage Guide)](https://github.com/Azure/sonic-buildimage/blob/master/README.buildsystem.md).

+## SAI Version
+Please refer to [SONiC roadmap](https://github.com/Azure/SONiC/wiki/Sonic-Roadmap-Planning) on the SAI version for each SONiC release.

 ## Notes:
 - If you are running make for the first time, a sonic-slave-${USER} docker image will be built automatically.